civil litigation

 Governmental Litigation

+Lawsuits are sometimes brought for the purpose of challenging governmental action or even holding a governmental actor liable for damages.
 For most of his legal career, Lance has advised and represented state and local governmental entities and officials in matters ranging from federal civil rights lawsuits and employment litigation to disputes over territorial boundaries and operational issues.
 He has also represented private parties adverse to governmental actors in contract disputes and civil rights matters.
+The biggest win of his career to date came from defending an individual citizen against a lawsuit brought by the Attorney General of Texas on behalf of the State of Texas.

 The Texas Citizens Participation Act (TCPA)

-It might look like a civil rights law, but beware – the TCPA may apply in lawsuits over business, real estate, or employment as well.
+It might look and sound like a law limited to First Amendment cases, but beware – the TCPA may apply in a wide range of lawsuits including business matters, real estate disputes, or employment cases.
 Known as Texas’ “Anti-SLAPP Statute”, the TCPA was ostensibly passed as an extra measure of protection for individuals sued in retaliation for exercising the right of free speech, right to petition, or right to associate.
 In practice, because the TCPA defines these rights broadly, its application has been more pervasive than one might imagine.
-For example, litigants have invoked the TCPA in lawsuits related to private employment matters, Uniform Commercial Code financing statements, pre-suit demand letters, and statements about the value of land.
-Plaintiffs risk a fast and early loss in litigation plus an obligation to pay their opponent’s legal fees if they are unprepared to meet a challenge under the TCPA.
-Lance’s experience fighting on either side of the TCPA battle serves his clients well.
+For example, litigants have invoked the TCPA in lawsuits related to trade secrets, Uniform Commercial Code financing statements, pre-suit demand letters, and statements about the value of land.
+Plaintiffs risk a fast and early loss in litigation plus an obligation to pay their opponent’s legal fees and potentially even court-ordered sanctions if they are unprepared to meet a TCPA challenge.
+Lance’s experience fighting on either side of the TCPA battle helps his clients seize opportunities to use the law to their advantage or avoid getting caught flat-footed when an opponent attempts to use the law.

 Contact Lance to learn more: